tomwhartung/jmws_accoutrements/doc/ubuntu/2026g-26.04-fresh_install-barbara/3a-checklist-installation.md

 - [X] I entered 'd' and captured the details in the file `3-do_release_upgrade-output.txt`

-## Continuing With the Original Checklist
+## Abandoning the Original Checklist

-Following are the original checklist's items, for possible future reference ... but it's now looking more and more like I will not do this after all....
+Following are the original checklist's items, for reference, but I wound up not doing any of these steps after all.

-- [ ] Running the install on **2026-05-??** at **??:??
-PM**
+- [ ] Running the install on **2026-05-30**
   - [ ] Answer these easy no-brainer questions
+    - **It did not ask any of these questions**
     - *Choose your language* - English
     - *Accessibility in Ubuntu* - None
     - *Select your keyboard layout* - English (US)